silentbalanceyh/vertx-zero/doc/vertx-zero-tutorial/d10049-utility-x-sorter-processing.md

 # D10049 - Utility X, Sorter Processing

-Another feature in zero system is that it provide the object `io.vertx.up.atom.query.Sorter` to store sorting message in querying or searching operations.
+Another feature in zero system is that it provide the object `io.horizon.uca.qr.Sorter` to store sorting message in querying or searching operations.
 This class contains following useful apis:

 * `<T> JsonObject toJson(Function<Boolean,T> function)`